Welcome to today's edition of the Rush 24-7 podcast.

 He's down in Australia.

-This imam you're hot for.
+This Imam you're hot for.

 I don't know whether this was a publicly funded trip.

-Do you think that is the multi-faith outreach that it's in the United States government's interest to pay for for you, Bob?
+Do you think that is the multi-faith outreach that it's in the United States government's interest to pay for you, Bob?

-Do you think it's in your interest, Bob, instead of you going to the United Arab Emirates on the public dime, for you to pay for Imam Raouf to go to the United Arab Emirates on the public dime.
+Do you think it's in your interest, Bob, instead of you going to the United Arab Emirates on the public dime, for you to pay for Imam Raouf to go to the United Arab Emirates on the public dime?

 What do you get out of it, Bob?